Almost commuting matrices, cohomology, and dimension: Introduction

 In this paper, it is therefore crucial to develop a technique which allows us to keep track of our lifting property of interest while approximating a space by nicer, more regular ones.
-Using approximations of compact, metric spaces by CW-complexes, we manage to reduce the problem to this more tractable case.
-Even for this case the question is still open, but there is a very useful result by Eilers, Loring and Pedersen (\cite{ELP}) which gives sufficient conditions for matricial semiprojectivity of 2-dimensional (noncommutative) CW-complexes in terms of K-theory.
-Furthermore, in \cite{GongLin} Gong and Lin provide sufficient conditions for matricial semiprojectivity of compact metric spaces (not necessarily CW-complexes!) of dimension not larger than 2 in terms of KK-theory.
+Using approximations of compact, metrizable spaces by CW-complexes, we manage to reduce the problem to this more tractable case.
+Even for this case the question is still open, but there is a very useful result by Eilers, Loring and Pedersen \cite{ELP} which gives sufficient conditions for matricial semiprojectivity of 2-dimensional (noncommutative) CW-complexes in terms of K-theory.
+Furthermore, in \cite{GongLin} Gong and Lin provide sufficient conditions for matricial semiprojectivity of compact metrizable spaces (not necessarily CW-complexes!) of dimension not larger than 2 in terms of KK-theory.
 Our main result stated below in particular will show that the sufficient conditions of Eilers, Loring and Pedersen for matricial semiprojectivity of commutative 2-dimensional CW-complexes are also necessary.
 At this moment it is unclear to us whether these agree with the conditions of Gong and Lin in \cite{GongLin}.

 So what answer can one expect?
-The dimension of the underlying space was expected play a role after the negative answer for the 3-dimensional cube (\cite{Voiculescu81}, \cite{Davidson3Herm}).
-One can use this to show that any space in which the 3-dimensional cube can be embedded is not matricially semiprojective either.
-However, the necessity of dimensional restrictions in the case of general spaces is fully open.
-Besides that, it was already hinted by Voiculescu in \cite{Voiculescu} that vanishing {\bf second} cohomologies of the underlying space $X$ should be of importance here (see also \cite{Lor88}).
+The dimension of the underlying space was expected play a role after the negative answer for the 3-dimensional cube \cite{Voiculescu81, Davidson3Herm}.
+Besides that, it was already hinted by Voiculescu in \cite{Voiculescu} that vanishing second cohomologies of the underlying space $X$ should be of importance here (see also \cite{Lor88}).
 This is not exactly right as the example of $\mathbb RP^2$ shows, but it is quite close -- coefficients will also play a role.
 For spaces of finite covering dimension we give an answer here:\\